alandgton/activism-mailbot/README.md

 	- Choose which state officials you would like to send emails to
 		- Enter the number corresponding to the state your choice
 			- Enter 0 to select all and send emails to everyone on the mailing list
+				- At the time of writing, there are 170 people on the list
 			- Choose which city officials you would like to send emails to
 				- Enter the number corresponding to the county you choose
 					- Enter 0 to select all cities